tshirtman/CV/README.md

 ### 2008-2009 Linterweb SARL

+- PHP developpment for French electricity company (EDF) works concil.

-- Maintenance and evolutions of various custom based PHP websites and infrastructure solutions for French electricity company (EDF) works concil.
+    Maintenance and evolution of various custom based PHP websites and infrastructure solutions.

 - Joomla Development

     New features for ABCvert.com (site have been redone since)

 ### 2006-2008 Equaly SARL

-- Work on ERP implemention based on ERP5 (Zope/Python) for cwdsellier company
+- Work on ERP implemention based on ERP5 (Zope/Python) for the cwdsellier company

+    Implementation of company workflows
+    Creation of invoice production system (pdf)

 - Various PHP web development